8th INTERNATIONAL MUSIC FESTIVAL

 9 – 13 June

 The Odessa Classics Festival will be hosted this year in Thessaloniki, in Tallinn, in Beethoven-Haus Bonn and in Vilnius.

-The Odessa Classics Festival of Classical Music, a leading cultural event in the field of classical music, will be hosted in Thessaloniki, from 9 to 13 June 2022, organized by the State Conservatory of Thessaloniki.
+The Odessa Classics Festival, a leading cultural event in the field of classical music, will be hosted in Thessaloniki, from 9 to 13 June 2022, organized by the State Conservatory of Thessaloniki.

 As the Russian invasion of Ukraine made it impossible for the festival to take place in Odessa this year, the Minister of Culture and Sports Lina Mendoni immediately responded to the proposal of the artistic director of the Festival Alexey Botvinov, to take over the main body of events in Thessaloniki.